ascartabelli/lamb/README.md

 - ***What about ES4 environments?***
   In my make-believe world they don't exist, but in case I can be proven wrong you can load some shims / polyfills before my library.
-There's plenty of those in the [Javascript Reference on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/), and there are many pre-made packages as well [out there](https://github.com/es-shims/es5-shim/).
+There's plenty of those in the [JavaScript Reference on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/), and there are many pre-made packages as well [out there](https://github.com/es-shims/es5-shim/).

 - ***Are there plans for the future?***